uoregon-libraries/newspaper-curation-app/README.md

 server
 ---

-This is the web server which exposes all the batch-maker workflow UI.
+This is the web server which exposes all of Black Mamba's workflow UI.
 Please note that, at the moment, this requires Apache sitting in front of the server for authentication.